Published by Christina Riley. Last Updated on November 22, 2023.

-As a beer incubator, there is a whole lot of fermenting going on at Rocky Mount Mills.
-Not only are there four breweries, but there are many more instances of the shared space being used to brew, bottle, and discover.
+As a beer incubator, there is a lot of fermenting at Rocky Mount Mills.
+There are four breweries and many more instances of the shared space being used to brew, bottle, and discover.

 Back to the breweries of Rocky Mount Mills, though, where you’ll find interesting stories and unique spins on beer.
 Here’s a sampling of each.

 TBC West: Tacos & Taproom is a second location for the nearby Tarboro Brewing Company.
 While most of the brewing happens in Tarboro, small-batch beers and test runs are still produced at the Rocky Mount Mills location.

 Note: this is the only brewery on site serving food, so stay tuned for more below!

 Starting in the Rocky Mount Mills incubator, HopFly Brewing Company has expanded to a 1700-square-foot taproom and brewhouse.
 The beer is delicious, and we definitely recommend grabbing one of their hazy IPAs.

 Take your brew out to the bier garten and enjoy!

 Koi Pond Brewing Company opened in 2016 as Rocky Mount’s first craft brewery.
 Their family-friendly taproom resides inside a historic mill house.